 How does excessive concentration affect my portfolio?

-The benefits of diversifying are well established and FINRA Risk Explanation as follows:
+The benefits of diversifying are well established and have been explained by FINRA as follows:

 Asset Allocation.
 By including different asset classes in your portfolio (for example stocks, bonds, real estate and cash), you increase the probability that some of your investments will provide satisfactory returns even if others are flat or losing value.
 Put another way, you’re reducing the risk of major losses that can result from over-emphasizing a single asset class, however resilient you might expect that class to be.